w3f/polkadot-spec/docs/sect-finality.md

 ### -sec-num- Subsampling Light Client {#id-subsampling-light-client-beefy-1}

-It is an interactive protocol between the light-client (verifier) and the relayer (prover) to convince the Light Client with high probability that the payload sent by prover is signed by honest Polkadot validators.
-The protocol prioritizes efficiency, and tries to minimize the number ($<< N/3$) of signature checks (computationally expensive operations) on the light client side.
+It is an interactive protocol between the light-client (verifier) and the relayer (prover) to convince the Light Client with a high probability that the payload sent by the prover is signed by honest Polkadot validators.
+The protocol prioritizes efficiency and tries to minimize the number ($<< N/3$) of signature checks (computationally expensive operations) on the light client side.

 ### -sec-num- APK Proof based Light Clients {#id-APK-light-client-beefy-1}